roimaishar/yam/README.md

 - `cookie_scraper.py`: Core scraping functionality using Playwright
 - `slot_monitor.py`: Monitors for new available slots and sends notifications
-- `slack_notifier.py`: Handles sending notifications to Slack
+- `slack_notifier.py`: Handles sending notifications to Slack with mobile-friendly format
 - `config.py`: Configuration settings and file paths
 - `main.py`: Command-line interface for running the scraper and monitor
 - `all_slots.json`: Output file containing all scraped calendar slots